valkey-io/valkey-doc/topics/search-overview.md

 In cluster mode, Valkey distributes keys according to the hash algorithm of the keyname.
 This placement of data is not affected by the presence of the search module or any search indexes.
 Since search commands operate at the index level -- not the key level -- search is responsible for dealing with the distribution of data, performing intra-cluster RPC to execute commands as needed.
 Thus the application interface to search operates the same in cluster and non-cluster mode.

 Search uses a simple architecture where index definitions are replicated on every node but the corresponding index only contains the data which is co-resident on that node.
 Index update operations remain wholly local to a node and will scale horizontally (save/restore operations also wholly node local).
-Vertical scaling is also effective because of the multithreaded architecture of search.
+Vertical scaling is also effective because of the multi threaded architecture of search.

 Query operations are performed by one node of each shard on its local index and the results are transparently merged together to form a full command response.
 Query operations are subject to increasing overhead as the cluster shard count increases, meaning that query operations may scale sub-linearly with increasing shard count.